cdklabs/awscdk-asset-awscli/README.md

 <!--END STABILITY BANNER-->

-This module exports a single class called `AwsCliLayerCode` which has a `lambda.Code` that bundles the AWS CLI v1.
+This module exports a single class called `AwsCliLambdaCode` which is a `lambda.AssetCode` that bundles the AWS CLI v1.

 Any Lambda Function or Lambda Layer that uses this code must use a Python 3.x runtime.